 1/4cupcoconut flakeslarge, unsweetened

 Preheat the oven to 350°F. Grease a baking sheet with coconut oil or line it with parchment paper.

 Wash the apples and slice off the four quadrants and dispose of the core.
 You can leave the skin on as this contributes to more fibre.
 Dice the apple into small 1/2 inch pieces and place on the baking tray.

 Wash the rhubarb and remove any discoloured ends.
 Cut the rhubarb into small pieces - if the stalks are thick you may have to slice them lengthwise first, and then dice them.
 Add the diced rhubarb to a baking tray on top of the apples.

-*You have the option here of adding an additional 1 tablespoon of honey on top of the diced fruit for a sweeter crisp.
+*You have the option here of adding an additional 1 tablespoon of honey (or maple syrup) on top of the diced fruit for a sweeter crisp.
 I do not add honey to the fruit.

 Place the baking tray of chopped apple and rhubarb into the preheated oven and bake for 15 minutes.